Sales in Spain – Know Your Consumer Rights

 National / Regional Regulations in Spain

-Sales items should have been on offer at a higher price prior to the sales commencing.
-Labels should show the previous price and the new reduced price.
+Sales items should have been sold at a higher price prior to the sales commencing.
+Labels must show the previous price and the new reduced price.

-During the sales regional inspectors carry out checks on stores to ensure that they are following the regulations, however fines are few and far between!
+During the sales period regional inspectors carry out checks on stores to ensure that they comply with the rules (but fines tend to be small for non-compliance).

 Use the official claims form.
 Stores cannot refuse to give you one.
-If they do just tell them you’ll be fetching along a local police officer to deal with the issue, this tends to be enough for them to hand over a form!
+If they do just tell them you’ll inform the local police office to deal with the issue, this tends to be enough for them to hand over a form!

-In our article “Buying Online in Spain” we mention the 14-day “cooling off period”.
-This is when you can return clothing or shoes just because you don’t like them with a right to a full refund.
+Online you automatically get a 14-day “cooling off period” meaning you can return clothing or shoes just because you don’t like them to get a full refund.

 If you need to return a gift (whether bought in the sales or not), check if you’ve been given a “ticket regalo” (a gift receipt that doesn’t show the price).